csswizardry/harry.is/_posts/2025-01-23-lap-cheong-fried-rice.md

 add flavour, naturally, but also beautiful colour.
 Taste and adjust, but I generally tend to find that 2:1 light to dark soy seems to work best.

-If your soy doesn’t have any added MSG, now would be a good time to add a sprinkle yourself.
+If your soy doesn’t have any added **MSG**, now would be a good time to add a sprinkle yourself.

 <figure>